 Attendance still remains a key barrier to learning.
 The school have tried to mitigate the effects of not attending school by offering breakfast club to particular families.
-Phonecalls are made by the office staff on the first day of not attending, the headteacher also makes phonecalls and sends letters where attendance drops below 90%.
+Phonecalls are made by the office staff on the first day of not attending, the headteacher also makes daily phonecalls and sends letters where attendance drops below 90%.
 The weekly blogs have also set out what a child misses when they are absent and how it impacts their learning both now and in the future.

 The school employs a parental support worker who works with families to help with attendance issues.
-Families may be signposted by the support worker to outside agencies for extra support.
-She can also make referrals for the foodbank and offers workshops
+Families may be signposted by the support worker to outside agencies for extra support such as the school nurse.
+She can also make referrals for the foodbank and offers workshops and advice to families.